Tapuhi Whai Rēhitatanga

-Registered nurse (aged care) appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled registered nurses from overseas to work in New Zealand.
+Enrolled nurse also appears on Immigration New Zealand's Green List.
+This means the Government is actively encouraging skilled enrolled nurses from overseas to work in New Zealand.

 Types of employers varied

-About half of nurses are employed by district health boards in hospital and community settings.
+About half of nurses are employed by Te Whatu Ora Health NZ.
 Others work for:

 - private hospitals